 Enjoy a small batch of fresh baked fall goodness with this Pumpkin Cupcake Recipe.
-Topped with Cream Cheese Frosting, these are the perfect treat for harvest parties and fall celebrations.
+Topped with Cream Cheese Frosting, these are the perfect treat for harvest parties, fall celebrations, and tea parties.

 Some days you just want a little treat.
 Nothing big.
 Just a few bites of sweet to top off a meal or to go with a mid-afternoon coffee break.
 Pumpkin Cupcakes sound good….

 Homemade is best, of course, but do you really want a big batch of yummy baked goods to tempt you all week long?